[Disclosure: Cards from our partners are mentioned below.]

 Remember, if you have any automatic or recurring payments linked to your old American Express card, you’ll need to update the account information with the merchant.
 You’ll also need to set up automatic bill pay on the new account if you wish to make your monthly payments from a linked checking account.
 Forgetting to do either could result in missed payments, which could wind up affecting your credit score.
-You can see where your credit currently stands by viewing your two free scores each month on Credit.com.
+You can see where your credit currently stands by viewing your two free scores every 14 days on Credit.com.

 Citi will be sending full terms and conditions — along with payment due dates and interest rates — with the new card, so you’ll want to read these carefully to learn if the transfer is affecting your account in any other way.
 You can contact a Citi customer service representative about these details if you have any questions.